NM2/smartie-doc/index.md

 ![login-error](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/login-error.png)

-If the credentials are correct the user is redirected to the [Dashboard](#dashboard) page.
+If the credentials are correct the user is redirected to the [dashboard](#dashboard) page.

 ## Passive Side
 ### Home